Do butterflies – particularly monarchs – fascinate you?

 You’ll learn more about the flora that surrounds you and make the butterflies very happy.
-Everyone’s a winner!

 Here are a few suggestions for plant species that will help you attract monarchs and other pollinators.

 Discover the host plants of other Québec butterfly species in these books (in french):

 - Papillons et chenilles du Québec et des Maritimes